hiroshil/save-tabs/README.md

-# URLs List
+# Save Tabs URLs with Titles, Restore Later

-A Firefox extension to list the URLs of all tabs from the current window as copyable plaintext.
+Show list the URLs and Titles of all tabs of current browser window as copyable plaintext.
-Also this extension can load a plaintext list of urls to individual tabs.
+Also can save this info as plaintext and restore it back later to individual tabs.